-Up to 100 million sharks and rays are caught each year across the globe, whether on purpose in targeted fisheries or by accident, as bycatch, in fisheries targeting other species.
-Most fisheries where sharks and rays are caught are unmanaged and for example, lack catch limits.
+Up to 100 million sharks and rays are caught each year across the globe, whether on purpose in targeted fisheries or as secondary catch or unintended bycatch, in fisheries targeting other species.
+Most fisheries where sharks and rays are caught are poorly managed or unmanaged and for example, lack catch limits.
 As a consequence, these animals often end up being fished faster than they can reproduce.
 Urgent improvements are needed to reduce illegal, unsustainable, and unregulated practices in existing fisheries that take sharks and rays.

 Our fisheries management work encompasses a wide range of approaches.
-We assist governments with the development of National Plans of Action for Sharks and implementation of CITES (Convention on International Trade in Endangered Species).
-To protect migratory species and improve cross-border conservation, we also engage in the development of regional action plans, including those in the Coral Triangle, the Northern Indian Ocean, and the Mediterranean.
+We assist governments with the development of National Plans of Action for Sharks and implementation of CITES (Convention on International Trade in Endangered Species) provions.
+To protect migratory species and improve cross-border conservation, we also engage in the development of regional action plans, including those in the Coral Triangle, the Northern Indian Ocean, and the Mediterranean Sea.

 In the high seas, where shark and ray fishing takes place beyond the territorial waters of specific countries, we advocate for improved management and conservation measures by the regional fisheries management organisations (RFMOs).
 These organisations bring fishing nations together to manage and monitor fish stocks and govern fishing in specific regions of the ocean.